Assen Bossev

 Assen Bossev (Асен Босев) (22 November 1913 – 24 April 1997) was a prominent Bulgarian author of children's literature, as well as a translator from Russian.

 He was born in the village of Ruska Bela, Vratsa region.
 He was educated there as well as in the town of Berkovitsa.
-Afterwards Bossev was a teacher for a certain period of time.
+Afterwards, Bossev was a teacher for a certain period of time.
 He settled in Sofia, where he graduated in law and diplomacy.

 Soviet Russian poet Yelizaveta Tarakhovskaya translated most of Bossev's poetry into Russian.

+Bossev was nominated for the Hans Christian Andersen Award in 1986 and was included in the Andersen Honorary List.